 Live Music & Other Festivities:

 - Once again we’re excited to partner with the Down by Downtown Music Festival to provide you with some live entertainment.
 This year’s finish line is located directly next to Roanoke’s new Elmwood Park Amphitheater.
-On Saturday there will be live music on the stage at 9am, 11am, and 1pm.
+On Friday there will be a FREE live concert after the packet pick up in Elmwood Park (just a couple minute walk from the expo location).
+On Saturday there will be live music on the stage at 9am, 11am, and 1pm, as well as a ticketed concert starting at 6pm.
 Additionally there will be live music throughout 20 other downtown venues Thursday evening through late Saturday night.

 - Local food vendors will be serving up food as well as Parkway Brewing and Starr Hill Brewing beers.

 - New for 2015 is the Family Y Zone brought to you by the Kirk Ave.
 YMCA in downtown Roanoke.
 A great addition will have family friendly games and activities for spectators and festival goers from 7:30am-3:30pm.